piotr-rzepa/flaskr-kubernetes/README.md

     --flask <image_name>
 ```

-You can pass an additional `--prune` flag to remove all the existing resources before provisioning new ones using the script.
+You can pass an additional `--prune` flag to remove all the existing resources, before provisioning new ones using the script.

-### Running Application using docker compose - v2.0.0
+## Docker Compose setup - v2.0.0

 File `docker-compose.yaml` defined at root directory of the project can be used to deploy a containerized stack of Flask and MySQL instances.
-It works out the same way as `scripts/deploy.sh`, but with addition of automatic network creation, easy env variable support and health checks, as well as restarting the containers on failure automatically.
+It works out the same way as `scripts/deploy.sh`, but with addition of automatic network creation, env variables resolution support, and health checks, as well as automatically restarting the containers on failure

 To validate the compose file, with resolved environment variable: